 The cancer has not spread to other parts of the body and treatment is going to be given after surgery (treatment after surgery is called adjuvant therapy)

-As well as Perjeta you will also receive trastuzumab and medicines called chemotherapy Information about these medicines is described in separate package leaflets.
+As well as Perjeta you will also receive trastuzumab and medicines called chemotherapy.
+Information about these medicines is described in separate package leaflets.
 Ask your doctor or nurse to give you information about these other medicines.

 How Perjeta works